 Pastor Nelson graduated with high honors from Hampton University in Hampton, Virginia in 1988 with a bachelor’s degree in Economics.
 Thereafter, in 1992, Pastor Nelson earned a Juris Doctorate degree from the Marshall-Wythe School of Law, the College of William & Mary, which is in Williamsburg, Virginia.
 While attending, law school Pastor Nelson met his future wife and ministry partner Rev. Tina Smith Nelson.
 In 2006, Pastor Nelson earned a Master of Divinity degree from Wesley Theological Seminary in Washington, D.C.
 After practicing law for nearly 20 years, in 2012 Pastor transitioned into full-time ministry.
 Pastor Nelson’s calling is to “preach and teach” what “thus says the Lord.”

 Pastor Nelson and his wife Rev. Tina Nelson reside in Rockville, Maryland.
 They have two sons – Adrian III and Collin.
-He is a proud member of Alpha Phi Alpha Fraternity, Inc. and holds various positions in the Philadelphia and Baltimore Conference and the Baltimore District of the A.M.E.
-Zion Church,
+He is a proud member of Alpha Phi Alpha Fraternity, Inc. and holds various positions in the Philadelphia and Baltimore Conference and the Washington, DC District of the A.M.E.
+Zion Church.